syahravi/oop-rock-paper-scissors/README.md

 # Rock Paper Scissors

-python-structual:  command-line program
+python-structural:  command-line program

 `41`lines of code.

-This simple command-line program in python shows how you can build a simple a command-line program in python using structual concepts such as attributes, classes and methods.
+This simple command-line program in python shows how you can build a simple a command-line program in python using structural concepts such as attributes, classes and methods.

 ## How to execute this program